 - Submit an announcement (Please submit your announcements by the the end of Thursday prior to the Monday you’d like it to appear.)

-Join Chancellor Mark Mone and UWS President Ray Cross in the 6th campus budget meeting to discuss the proposed UW System 2015-17 biennial budget.
+Join Chancellor Mark Mone in the seventh of a series of campus budget meetings to discuss Gov. Walker’s proposed UW System 2015-17 biennial budget.